Learn how to use FINSYNC to track project profitability in real time so you can ensure a healthy profit margin.

 Step 5: Track Out-Of-Pocket Expenses

 You will inevitably have expenses beyond labor that are input by your employees and freelancers.
 Perhaps your web developers need to upgrade an existing tool, or a contractor bills you a fixed sum for a service they delivered for the project instead of tracking their time in FINSYNC.
+With FINSYNC you can pay all of your business expenses using your credit card, even vendors who don’t take credit cards.

 All of these and other expenses can be easily linked to your project.
 You can either add a new bill or edit one that you have already received in your bills inbox.